-This map highlights areas where new buildings or renovation of existing buildings would be less hindered by regulatory requirements or outright prohibitions.
+This map highlights areas where new buildings or renovation of existing buildings would be less hindered by regulatory requirements.

 This analysis is intended for planning purposes only.
 New development will still require additional information, such as wetlands field delineation and consulting with the Vermont Department of Environmental Conservation (VT DEC) regarding allowable uses in the River Corridor.